Parikshit-Wayal/AWS-Projects/Project1/README.md

 - Created an **Application Load Balancer (ALB)**.
 - Set up a **Target Group** to manage backend EC2 instances.
 - Configured listeners on port 80 (HTTP) to forward traffic to the Target Group.
+- (Since I didn’t have an existing ELB, I created a new one while setting up the Auto Scaling Group, along with a new Target Group).

 ### 4. Configure Auto Scaling Group (ASG)
 - Used the Launch Template to configure an ASG.